Crystal Gayle: 1979–1989: Continued crossover success

 In 1982, Gayle collaborated with Tom Waits on the soundtrack of Francis Ford Coppola's film One from the Heart.
-Originally, Bette Midler was chosen for the project, however Midler could not fit it into her schedule.
+Originally, Bette Midler was chosen for the project but dropped out due to scheduling conflicts.
 At first the soundtrack was delayed by Columbia Records due to a dispute with Coppola's Zoetrope Studios.
 When it was released, the soundtrack received positive reviews.
 Thom Jurek of AllMusic gave the release 4.5 out of 5 stars, who called it "one of the most beautifully wrought soundtrack collaborations in history".
 Steve Pond of Rolling Stone called it "a dreamy series of duets with Crystal Gayle that drift in and out of the film, comment on the action and supply some crucial transitions."